OleguerCanal/classic-algorithms/theory/bit_manipulation.md

 - __>> k__: Divides by 2^k (translates bits to the right)
 - __<< k__: Multiplies by 2^k (translates bits to the left)

-## Two's Complement and Negative Numbers
+## Negative Numbers

+### Signed binnary integers
+Use MSB (Most Significant Bit) to encode the sign of the number.
+(0 for positive, 1, for negative).
+The rest of the number is encoded as usual: `S 8 4 2 1`.

+### One's Complement
+Takes the positive representation of the number and inverts all bits (negation/complement).
+We know a value is negative since a bit is reserved for the sign (0 for positive, 1 for negative).
+Value: `S 8 4 2 1`

+e.g: -5 would be 11010 (since 5 is 00101).

+__Pros__: Easy addition and substraction

 ### Two's Complement

-Way to represent negative numbers.
-Instead of 8 4 2 1, the number is represented as -8 4 2 1.
-Meaning if right-most
+Instead of `8 4 2 1`, the number is represented as `-8 4 2 1`.
+Meaning that if right-most bit is set to 1, it adds -8 to the encoded values.

+e.g -3 in 4-bit notation would be 1101 (-8 + 5).
+Notice that complement as in 5 is the complement of 3 (abs of -3) wrt to 8.

+__Notice__: -k = concat(1, 2^(N-1) - k)